-- Staff and Volunteer Code of Conduct 2022-2023
+- Staff and Volunteer Code of Conduct 2024-2025

-- Whistleblowing Policy 2022-2023
+- Whistleblowing Policy 2024-2025

-- Low-level Concerns Policy 2022-2023
+- Low-level Concerns Policy 2024-2025

 This includes what a low-level concern is, the importance of sharing them and the confidential procedure to follow when sharing them.
+Such concerns would include behaviour that is inconsistent with the Staff and Volunteer Code of Conduct, including inappropriate conduct outside of work and that does not meet the harm threshold or is otherwise not serious enough to consider a LADO referral.

-Examples of such behaviour could include (KCSiE, 2022, Paragraph 425), but are not limited to:
+Examples of such behaviour could include (KCSiE, 2024, Paragraph 425), but are not limited to:

-- being over friendly with children
+- · being over friendly with children

 - having favourites

 - taking photographs of children on their mobile phone, contrary to school policy

 - engaging with a child on a one-to-one basis in a secluded area or behind a closed door

-- humiliating pupils
+- humiliating students

-Bridlington School has an open and transparent culture in which all concerns about all adults working in or on behalf of the school are dealt with promptly and appropriately; this enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the school are clear about and act within appropriate professional boundaries, and in accordance with our ethos and values.
+Bridlington School has an open and transparent culture in which all concerns about all adults working in or on behalf of the school are dealt with promptly and appropriately; this enables us to identify inappropriate, problematic or concerning behaviour early, minimise the risk of abuse and ensure that adults working in or on behalf of the school are clear about and act within appropriate professional boundaries, and in accordance with our ethos and TORCH values.